nicolasgrolleau/Cordova-SQLitePlugin-WP/README.md

 # Cordova-SQLitePlugin-WP

-### Cordova/Phonegap SQLite plugin for Windows Phone 8+
+### Apache Cordova/Phonegap SQLite plugin for Windows Phone 8+

-> This plugin is an HTML5 Web SQL polyfill for Windows Phone 8+ cordova applications.
+> This plugin is an HTML5 Web SQL polyfill for Windows Phone 8+ Apache Cordova applications.

 ## Featuers